 Yes, you need a different UPC code for each UNIQUE product that you sell.
-For example, let’s imagine you have a t-shirt company like in our video example.
-Let’s say you want to sell 3 different color shirts of the same size, you’ll need 3 UPC codes.
+For example, let’s imagine you have a t-shirt company and you want to sell 3 different color shirts of the same size, you’ll need 3 UPC codes.
 Then, let’s imagine you have 3 different colored shirts in 3 different sizes, you’ll need a total of 9 UPC Codes.

 Need more help, contact us and we’d be glad to help.